alfaloo/tp/docs/DeveloperGuide.md

 * Example: `apptforpatient S123456`

 Expected Error:
 * Command fails with appropriate error message indicating the required command format.
-* Or the results display indicates '0 appointments listed', and the appointments panel is empty
+* Or the results display indicates '0 appointments listed', and the appointments panel is empty.

 #### Querying Appointments by Doctor's NRIC : `apptfordoctor`
 Steps: